-If you want to meet other people in Australia, hostels are a great place to do that as they have common areas where you can swap stories over a few beers.
+If you’re backpacking Australia and want to meet other people, hostels are a great place to do that as they have common areas where you can swap stories over a few beers.
 My favourite hostels in Australia included Surfside Bondi Beach, Holiday Village Byron Bay, Cool Bananas Town of 1770, Habitat HQ St. Kilda, Base Magnetic Island and Global Backpackers Airlie Beach.

 Take a tour

 I’m not usually a ‘tour person’ but I booked some fantastic tours and I quickly became good friends with the people in my tour groups.
 My favourite tour was a 4×4 excursion to Fraser Island because we spent several nights camping under the stars, driving on the beaches and cooking meals together.
 Other memorable tours I’ve taken part in included a 3-day tour to Uluru and Kings Canyon, a tour of Kangaroo Island and a tour to the Flinders Ranges in South Australia.
 I booked a Whitsunday Islands sailing trip, but unfortunately there was a cyclone and we had to sail back after just one night.

 I was lucky enough to make a friend who also wanted to drive the Great Ocean Road, so we rented a vehicle in Melbourne and off we went.
 If you’re looking for a buddy to do a road trip with, look on the noticeboards in the hostels.
 The noticeboards will often have info about vehicles for sale (if you’re staying a while) and messages from people looking to do a road trip.
 Alternatively I would recommend you check out the Gumtree website and the Rideshare and Travel Partners section!